-Capital assets are reported in the governmental columns on the government-wide financial statements.
-Capital assets are defined by the Corporation as assets with an initial individual cost of more than \$750 or a total invoice cost of greater than \$5,000 and an estimated useful life of greater than one year.
+Capital assets are reported in the applicable governmental columns on the governmentwide financial statements.
+Capital assets are defined by the School as assets with an individual cost of more than \$750 or a total invoice cost of greater than \$5,000 and an estimated useful life of greater than one year.
 Such assets are recorded at historical cost.
 Donated capital assets are recorded at acquisition value at the date of donation.

-The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend the asset lives are not capitalized
+The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend assets' lives are not capitalized.

-Capital assets of the Corporation are depreciated using the straight-line method over the following estimated useful lives:
+Capital assets of the School are depreciated using the straight-line method over the following estimated useful lives: